gduscher/MSE672-Introduction-to-TEM/index.rst

 The notebooks are all based on a library of functions called `pyTEMlib <https://github.com/pycroscopy/pyTEMlib>`_

-You can `download all files <https://github.com/gduscher/MSE672-Introduction-to-TEM/archive/main.zi>`_ from github as a zip file.
+You can `download all course notebooks <https://github.com/gduscher/MSE672-Introduction-to-TEM/archive/main.zi>`_ from github as a zip file.

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:
+   :caption: Course Contents:

    Introduction <./notebooks/index>
    Computer Resources <./ComputerResources/index>

 Indices and tables